| Beth Dotson Brown |

 wasn’t enough for me.
 I decided to also delve into journalism.
 What a

-wonderful choice for someone who want to amble along with someone else!
+wonderful choice for someone who wants to amble along with another person!
 When

 I interview people, I ask the question then I listen.
 I try to truly hear